f3cuervo/f3cuervo/README.md

 # Hello, I’m Juan Felipe Laverde
-I studied technology in information systems at the Valley university 🏙, I am a passionate about frontend development and learning new technologies👨‍💻🤓❤.
+information systems technologist to the Valley university 🏙, I am a passionate about frontend development and learning new technologies👨‍💻🤓❤.

 # My skills: